Claudine Barretto: Personal life

 In March 2002, a month after the box-office success of their movie Got 2 Believe, Barretto's on-screen and real-life partner of four years, Rico Yan, died of acute hemorrhagic pancreatitis.

 Barretto married actor Raymart Santiago on March 27, 2006, but annulment proceedings had been initiated in 2013.
 In 2015, she adopted three children, and has one child with Santiago.

-On October 7, 2021, Claudine formalized her bid to run as a city councilor for Olongapo City in the 2022 elections under the PDP–Laban political party.
-On April 12, 2022, Claudine expressed her support for presidential candidate Bongbong Marcos in the elections.
+On October 7, 2021, Barretto formalized her bid to run as a city councilor for Olongapo City in the 2022 elections under the PDP–Laban political party.
+On April 12, 2022, Barretto expressed her support for presidential candidate Bongbong Marcos in the elections.
 She failed to get elected as councilor.

 In 2025, Barretto was hospitalized for depression and revealed that she admitted herself to a rehabilitation facility due to post-traumatic stress disorder.

 Legacy

 Claudine's outstanding performance as an actress has shaped the entertainment industry and paved the way for the transformation of the film community in previous years.

 — Toff Cagape on Claudine Barretto (2018).

-Robert Requinta of Manila Bulletin featured two of Barretto's iconic lines from classic films Soltera (1999) & Milan (2004) on their list of "28 memorable movie lines that will make you fall in love or cry".
+Robert Requinta of Manila Bulletin featured two of Barretto's iconic lines from the classic films, Soltera (1999) and Milan (2004), on his list of "28 memorable movie lines that will make you fall in love or cry".
 Estoisa-Koo and Anarcon of Pep PH also made a list of "10 Famous Lines from Filipino Teleseryes" where her confrontation scene with Angelica Panganiban landed a spot from the 2008 hit series, Iisa Pa Lamang.
 In 2018, Nadine Lustre paid homage and recreated one of Barretto's most iconic advertisement for the clothing line Folded & Hung.
 Barretto's work has influenced younger artists, including Mariel Rodriguez, Kim Chiu, Rita Daniela, Julia Barretto and others.